immense/Remotely/README.md

 ## Build Instructions (GitHub)
 GitHub Actions allows you to build and deploy Remotely for free from their cloud servers.
 The definitions for the build processes are located in `/.github/workflows/` folder.

-After forking the repo, it's recommended that you create a `release` branch.
-Then you'll need to create a few repository secrets that are specific to your server, then uncomment the deploy section.
-Afterward, every change to your release branch will trigger and automatic build and deploy.
+After forking the repo, it's recommended that you use the `release` branch to deploy the server.
+The deployment sections are uncommented in `release`, but they are commented out and won't run in `master`.

-More info coming soon.
+Refer to the instructions in the workflow YML files.

 ## Build Instructions (Windows 10)
 The following steps will configure your Windows 10 machine for building the Remotely server and clients.